-KeraKone 2 is a development of our original KeraKone design.
-It is a multi-spherical back surface Keratoconus lens and takes advantage of a well-established approach to keratoconic lens fitting through adaptive design and optic zone control.
-KeraKone 2 retains all the benefits of the original KeraKone design but incorporates:
+KeraKone is a multi-spherical back surface Keratoconus lens and takes advantage of a well-established approach to keratoconic lens fitting through adaptive design and optic zone control.

 Aims and Ideal Fit